 These four commented examples will describe more complex configuration of the 3D scene: how to configure the trackball, compose a complex scene by rotating/scaling/translating 3D models, customize visibility/transparency/color of the 3D models, and setup advanced camera and lighting parameters inside 3DHOP.

 These five commented examples will describe the components and functions of 3DHOP that are used to interact with the user: how to animate the trackball, create and use clickable hotspots, take measurement and picking points on the 3D scene, use the sections.

 This documentation page describes all the functions exposed by 3DHOP.

-The ideal tool for preparing 3D models and point-clouds for 3DHOP is MeshLab, an open source tool for the visualization and editing of 3D geometries.
+The ideal tool for preparing 3D meshes and point-clouds for 3DHOP is MeshLab, an open source tool for the visualization and editing of 3D geometries.
 MeshLab reads a wide variety of 3D formats, and can be used to optimize the 3D model as needed (geometrical simplification, topological cleaning, geometry cropping, convert from texture mapping to per-vertex color).
 A set of videotutorials on how to use MeshLab may be found here.